diveshkumar/mafia/pii/readme.txt

 === PII ===
 Contributors: Madhu Sudan, Divesh Kumar
-Tags: users, encryption, encrypt user pii data, user data Requires at least: 3.0
+Tags: users, encryption, encrypt user pii data, user data, secure user data, hide user personal information, Personally identifiable information
+Requires at least: 3.0
 Tested up to: 3.9

 PII plugin provides options to encrypt User's PII data.

 == Description ==
-This plugin helps to encrypt data using Base 64 encoding.
+This plugin helps to encrypt data using PHP's "openssl_encrypt" method.
+AES-256-CBC is used as cipher method and SHA256 for genrating Vector.
 For core fields we have taken care of only email_address and there is a provision of adding custom meta fields as well.